NEW! ‘Pandemic EBT’ Child Care program bringing extra food benefits to over 57,300 young children in Connecticut on August 13.

 How do I know if my child qualifies for P-EBT?

-- The child was eligible to receive free or reduced-price meals through the National School Lunch Program and School Breakfast Program during the 2021 – 2022 school year
+- The child was eligible to receive free or reduced-price meals through the National School Lunch Program and School Breakfast Program during the 2022 – 2023 school year.
+This includes children in Community Eligibility Provision (CEP) schools.

 How will I get the P-EBT benefits?

-- If your child receives SNAP or TFA benefits on an EBT card, or previously received P-EBT benefits on an EBT card, the SY 2021-22 P-EBT benefits will be added to that EBT card.
+- If your child receives SNAP or TFA benefits on an EBT card, or previously received P-EBT benefits on an EBT card, benefits will be added to that EBT card.

 - If your child has not received P-EBT benefits previously, and only receives Medicaid from DSS, a P-EBT card will be issued in the Medicaid Head of Household’s name to the address on file with DSS.